alimooo1/Notes-A-React-App/README.md

 A simple Note app with React JS.

 It keeps your notes.
-You can delete them or search in them.
-Also with Refreshing the page, Notes will not be lost :)
+You can delete them or search for them.
+Also by Refreshing the page, Notes will not be lost :)

-At the end I should say this app has 2 modes.
+In the end I should say this app has 2 modes.
 Dark and Light!

 # Getting Started with Create React App